 Having an AC leak is far from a homeowner’s dream.
 In fact, having an AC leak is closer to a homeowner’s nightmare.
 A seemingly minor AC leak can cause water damage and lead to expensive repairs and a lot of headaches.
-If you have an AC leak, you may be wondering if your homeowner insurance policy will do anything to help.
+If you have an AC leak, you may be wondering, “Does my insurance cover that?”
 Here we will look at how insurance may cover an AC leak.

 An AC leak isn’t always a minor problem

 AC leaks can damage other areas of your home.
 In many areas of the country – including Florida – AC systems run almost year round.
 Constant use and wear and tear can often lead to an AC leak or other problems with your HVAC system.